The Songs of Distant Earth: Plot summary

 A more gentle and parental relationship also develops between Mirissa and Moses, a man deeply affected by the destruction of Earth and the loss of his wife.
 Moses soon provides Mirissa an insight into the culture and ways of Earth lost to the Thalassans, including the concepts of war and religion, both alien to Mirissa and her people.

-During the course of the stay, and due to the construction of a massive plant for freezing the huge ice blocks for the shield, the Terrans and the Thalassans become aware of the existence of potentially intelligent sea creatures living in the depths of the Thalassan oceans.
+Due to the construction of a massive plant for freezing the huge ice blocks for the shield, the Terrans and the Thalassans become aware of the existence of potentially intelligent sea creatures living in the depths of the Thalassan oceans.
 The "scorps" are similar to the sea scorpions of Earth, only much larger.
-It soon becomes evident that the scorps are responsible for the theft of metals and wire from several Thalassan underwater projects, including a fish trapping tool being developed by Brant.
-The intelligence of these creatures is questioned by most, but Moses believes they may have the potential for developing into a future intelligent species.
+It soon becomes evident that the scorps are responsible for the theft of metals and wire from several Thalassan underwater projects.
+Moses believes they may have the potential for developing into a future intelligent species.

-Several unforeseen events occur that shatter the dream of idyllic life on Thalassa, and also remind the Magellan crew that they must soon continue their prime mission, and leave the Thalassans to their own destiny.
+Several unforeseen events occur that shatter the dream of life on Thalassa and remind the Magellan crew that they must continue their mission, and leave the Thalassans to their own destiny.
+This ends the relationship between Mirissa and Loren.

-The story concludes with an air of tragedy and hope, as the relationship between Mirissa and Loren ends; the transient nature and ultimate futility of their love revealed.
 Mirissa chooses to conceive a child by Loren, but a change in scheduling of the mission brought about by the threat of mutiny by the crew means he will never see his son.
 Brant accepts the child as his own.

-The dissatisfied elements of the Magellan crew are left to live on Thalassa as they requested, a development which in itself may now change Thalassan culture forever.
+The dissatisfied elements of the Magellan crew are left to live on Thalassa as requested.
 The Magellan departs, and three centuries later finally arrives at Sagan Two.
 Loren views the numerous messages and video logs sent from Thalassa while he was in hibernation and witnesses the lives of Mirissa and his child, both long dead.